 - Increase the product usability

-Lean startup methodology follows a process that involves envisioning a viable business idea, developing and testing prototypes, and collecting user feedback to help create a great product.
+Lean startup methodology follows a process that involves envisioning a viable business idea, developing and testing prototypes, and collecting user feedback to create a great product.
 It’s an iterative process that helps reduce the wastage of resources and time.

-Eric Ries’s 5 Principles of Lean Startup Methodology
+Eric Ries’s 5 principles of lean startup methodology

 The lean startup methodology was developed by American entrepreneurs Eric Ries and Steve Blank in the early 2000s.
 In his book, The Lean Startup, Ries states the five principles that drive the lean startup methodology.